Cruise ship speaker

 If my literary agent and publisher had their way: yes.

-Instead, I prepared more cruise ship enrichment talks.
-I had realised that I could research and prepare a gripping talk in a couple of months compared with a couple of years for a book.
+Instead, I prepared more cruise ship enrichment talks as I could research and prepare a fascinating talk in a couple of months instead of the 12-24 months it took to craft a book.

 In mid-2020, my publisher phoned to say that she had the perfect story for me.
-Easiest contract I received!
+She sent me an article, I read it, and I phoned my literary agent to say "Let's go for it."
+Easiest contract I've ever received!
 However, just as the advance was about to change hands, I realised that there wasn't enough accessible information to write my style of story, so I pulled the plug on the contract.